What's new

 Thank you for sharing your thoughts on this, Aaron.
 A few thoughts of mine to add.
 I think these mostly align with your thinking.
 Any razor has a range of grip areas, depending on how one likes the balance.
 That range is much smaller than the length of the handle.
 While the Ti Crown handle has an obvious grip area, it is effectively more than the entire range most would want to use, it doesn't force you.
 I grip mine in different places, depending on which head I use.
 Unless I put a preposterously heavy head on it (like a Green Cult) I can easily get the balance where the head is weight is offset.

 Another example is the Osprey.
 It has a heavy head and a much longer handle than I prefer.
 But that long length gives the leverage to counterbalance the head and I can get a good grip where the head is weightless.
 A counter example is the Athena.
-With the original handle, so much of the weight is up near the head that the balance is too picky and a Ti Crown handle works much better for me.
+With the original handle, so much of the weight is up near the head that the balance is too picky for me and a Ti Crown handle works much better for me.
 I'm with you on the Henson as well, I don't really like how the handle looks, but it all comes together nicely as a full razor.

 Last edited: